rydmike/flex_color_scheme/README.md

 <img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/ThemeIndicatorList.png?raw=true" alt="theme indicator list"/>

-## Example 1 Use a predefined color scheme
+## Example 1 - Use a Predefined Color Scheme

 The first and simplest example shows how you can use a predefined color scheme in `FlexColorScheme` to define light and dark themes using the scheme, and then switch between the light and dark mode.
 A theme showcase